Our Lady of Peñafrancia: Feast day

 In Spain, the Feast of Nuestra Señora de la Peña de Francia is September 8.

 In 1895, Pope Leo XIII, acting on the petition of the clergy and members of the Diocese of Nueva Cáceres, issued a rescript fixing the feast day of Our Lady of Peñafrancia on the first Sunday of July, and declaring her principal patroness of the city of Nueva Cáceres.
 Pope Pius X, through a rescript dated April 8, 1905, reassigned the Feast of Our Lady of Peñafrancia to the Sunday after the Octave of the Nativity of the Blessed Virgin Mary.

 To determine the annual date of celebrations in Bicol, the main reference point is the Nativity of Mary (September 8), then its Octave day of (September 15), with the actual feast day on the Sunday immediately after.
-The Traslación to begin the novena is held on the afternoon the Friday ten days before, and the Fluvial Procession on the Saturday or vigil of the feast day.
+The Traslación which opens the novena is held in the afternoon of the Friday ten days before, and the Fluvial Procession is held on the Saturday or vigil of the feast day.

 The Peñafrancia Festival

-The Peñafrancia Festival, which has been described as the biggest Marian event in Asia, is a celebration of two feasts: first, the Divino Rostro (Holy Face of Jesus) on the second Friday of September, and the Our Lady of Peñafrancia the third weekend of September.
+The Peñafrancia Festival, which has been described as one of the biggest Marian events in Asia, is a celebration of two feasts: that of the Divino Rostro (Holy Face of Jesus) on the second Friday of September; and that of Our Lady of Peñafrancia on the third weekend of September.

 Considered one of the biggest and most popular religious events in the Philippines, the Peñafrancia festivities open the long celebrations of Christmas in the Philippines for Bicolanos.
 Tens of thousands of pilgrims and tourists visit Naga every September for the novena and subsequent events.

 Feast day

 Our Lady of Peñafrancia replica at the Catholic Church-owned San Juan de Dios Hospital.

 The feast day of Our Lady of Peñafrancia is on the third Sunday of September.
 Filipinos at home or abroad gather with relatives and friends to share food and drinks, and together give homage and thanksgiving to the Virgin.

 The feast day is preceded by a novena to the Virgin.
 On the first day, the replica of the Virgin is brought to the Metropolitan Cathedral and Parish of Saint John the Evangelist, where the novena is held.
 On the last day, the image is returned to the shrine on a barge sailing the Naga River.
 The evening procession is lit with thousands of candles held by devotees in boats escorting the barge.
 When the image reaches its destination, devotees shout "¡Viva la Virgen!" ("Long live the Virgin!"), and the image is carried back to the cathedral in a land procession.
-Devotees with lit candles will often kneel on the ground and bow their heads in prayer as the fluvial procession carrying the Virgin travels on river in the downtown area.
+Devotees with lit candles will often kneel on the ground and bow their heads in prayer as the fluvial procession carrying the Virgin travels on the Bicol River through the city centre.

-A multicolored barge carries both the Virgin of Peñafrancia and the Divino Rostro passes the river from the Metropolitan Cathedral to her home in the basilica.
-Upon arrival, the Virgin is received in formal religious rites by Catholic prelates of the Bicolandia, led by the Archbishop of Nueva Cáceres, the local ordinary.
+A multicoloured barge carries both the Virgin of Peñafrancia and the Divino Rostro on the river from the Metropolitan Cathedral to the basilica.
+Upon arrival, the Virgin is received in formal rites by Catholic prelates of the Bicolandia, led by the Archbishop of Nueva Cáceres, the local ordinary.